 So if you decide to let your dog try some cabbage, always start with a small amount first.
 See how they react to the food initially.
 Be on the lookout for the symptoms mentioned above along with any changes in the animal's stool.
 In some extreme cases, a dog could develop hypothyroidism due to the existence of thiocyanate in cabbage, but this would mean that your dog is eating only cabbage for weeks at a time.
 Hypothyroidism is a serious condition that should be avoided.

 Is Cooked Or Raw Cabbage Best?

 Raw cabbage is fine once in a while, but if you plan on making cabbage a regular part of your dog's diet then you should be cooking it first.
 Boiling or steaming the cabbage for your pet is a good idea for a number of reasons.
 For starters, cooking the cabbage removes the thiocyanate from the vegetable, making it healthier and safer for your pet to consume.
-It also softens the cabbage so that your pet can eat it easier, and lowers the risk of choking.
+It also softens the cabbage so that your pet can eat it easier, and lowers the risk of choking (just like when feeding your pup asparagus).
 Keep in mind that any prepared cabbage for humans that might be found in coleslaw, kimchi, or sauerkraut should not be given to your dog or your pet could experience symptoms of discomfort or excessive gas (as mentioned earlier).